 To control any exposure settings in Affinity Photo Photoshop free alternative, you can use the function for cropping bright areas/shadows and tones, which adds any tonal spikes to the image.
 There is also a histogram, along with any EXIF data that includes a location map, if this information is available.

 There are instant previews of any changes made.
 I like the split-screen and mirror screen options which show the before and after image editing effect.
+These features are highly praised in Luminar vs Affinity reviews.

 By default, image editing is performed in non-destructively way through adjustment layers.
 Each layer can be selected, deselected and deleted individually or blocked as a group for further photo editing.
 I think this is a more intuitive method than making changes with the help of the Story panel.